Rbiern/Chatroom-Application/README.md

 Chatroom application developed in two versions: one using TCP protocol and the other using UDP protocol.

 # TCP protocol:
-•	TCP: reliable, byte stream-oriented
+•	TCP: reliable, byte stream-oriented <br />
-•	server must have created socket (door) that welcomes client’s contact.
+•	server must have created socket (door) that welcomes client’s contact. <br />
-•	Creating TCP socket, specifying IP address, port number of server process.
+•	Creating TCP socket, specifying IP address, port number of server process. <br />
-•	Application viewpoint: TCP provides reliable, in-order byte-stream transfer (“pipe”) between client and server processes and UDP.
+•	Application viewpoint: TCP provides reliable, in-order byte-stream transfer (“pipe”) between client and server processes and UDP. <br />

 # UDP protocol:
-•	UDP: unreliable datagram
+•	UDP: unreliable datagram <br />
-•	sender explicitly attaches IP destination address and port # to each packet.
+•	sender explicitly attaches IP destination address and port # to each packet. <br />
-•	receiver extracts sender IP address and port# from received packet.
+•	receiver extracts sender IP address and port# from received packet. <br />
-•	Application viewpoint: UDP provides unreliable transfer of groups of bytes (“datagrams”) between client and server processes
+•	Application viewpoint: UDP provides unreliable transfer of groups of bytes (“datagrams”) between client and server processes. <br />

 # Features:
-•	Accept multiple client connections.
+•	Accept multiple client connections. <br />
-•	Allow clients to send messages to the server.
+•	Allow clients to send messages to the server. <br />
-•	Broadcast messages from one client to all other connected clients.
+•	Broadcast messages from one client to all other connected clients. <br />

 # How to use:
 1. Run the server file first.
 Once sever is up and running, join via the clients with a username of your choosing in the arguments.